futurix/imager/Imager/doc/developer/readme.txt

   2. Localizable strings for FuturixImager.
   3. Instructions.

 All samples should compile in Delphi 7.
-Visual C++ samples coming up soon.

 -------------------------------------------------------------------------------